 - Oakland County Bar Association

 I had never been involved in any type of legal action before, and was in a difficult and delicate situation with an employer.
 Jesse was extremely accommodating, obviously very informed in his craft, and reassuring to work with.
 He listened to my situation, asked the right probing questions to quickly get to the core issues.
 After discussion, he suggested a fair and viable way forward, and was able to drive the situation to an agreeable out of court settlement.
 Throughout the entire process he consistently projected competence, integrity and professionalism and subsequently backed it up with a resolution to a complex and involved legal situation.
-Jesse is a credit to the company Sommers PC, and the industry at large.
+Jesse is a credit to Sommers Schwartz, and the industry at large.
 Since then, I have highly recommended him to associates in my business.

 The client, the former Chief Financial Officer of a large automotive supplier, was wrongfully discharged after he "blew the whistle" on his employer for entering into a fraudulent loan transaction with another supplier.
 The firm filed suit on his behalf and the complaint alleged that the loan violated statutory lending laws.
 After extensive discovery, the case was successfully resolved at mediation.
 The client later commented on the services of his attorneys, Dan Swanson and Jesse Young: